j-cqln/hourglass/README.md

-# hourglass
+# Hourglass
-a calendar & to-do list application
+A calendar & to-do list application

+## Requirements
+Python version 3.10.5+

-## features
+## Features
+What can you do using Hourglass?
-- add and remove events on your schedule
+- Add and remove events on your schedule
-- add and remove tasks on your to-do list
+- Add and remove tasks on your to-do list
-- events have custom colors
+- Set custom colors for events
-- supports light and dark mode
+- Supports light and dark mode